thoughtbot/android-template/README.md

 - [RxJava](https://github.com/ReactiveX/RxJava) and [RxAndroid](https://github.com/ReactiveX/RxAndroid) :arrows_clockwise:
 - [Calligraphy](https://github.com/chrisjenx/Calligraphy)- Library for custom fonts :black_nib:

+## Kotlin
+If you're one of the cool kids :sunglasses: whose writing their android apps in [Kotlin](https://kotlinlang.org/), don't worry, we've got you covered too.
+We've added an option for `language` so you can select whether to set up the project using `java` or `kotlin`

+Note: If you select `java` we also include [Retrolambda](https://github.com/evant/gradle-retrolambda) and support for the jack compiler so you can take advantage of all of Java 8's glory.

 ## Usage

 Install cookiecutter (via homebrew on mac):